AlturosDestinations/Alturos.ImageAnnotation/README.md

 ## Data preperation

+### How many images are required

+You should preferably have 2000 different images for each class or more.

 ### Extract images from a video

 If you have a video file and need the individual frames you can use [ffmpeg](https://ffmpeg.org) to extract the images.
 This command exports every 10th frame in the video.